Stefan Moody: High school

-Moody attended and played high school basketball at Poinciana High School, in Osceola County, Florida, where he stayed until 2012 and led Poinciana High School to a 20-10 season.
+Moody attended and played high school basketball at Poinciana High School, in Osceola County, Florida, where he stayed until 2012 and led Poinciana High School to a 20–10 season.
 He was named to the Florida Class 7A all-state team and the Orlando Sentinel All-Central Florida team and to the Parade All-America team.
 As a senior, he averaged 27.9 points per game.

 College career

 After graduating from Poinciana High School, Moody played one year of college basketball for FAU.
 He was named to the All-Sun Belt Second Team, as a freshman.
 After the 2012–13 season, Moody transferred to Kilgore College.
 After one season, he transferred again to Ole Miss.
 He was named to the All-Southeastern Conference First Team, as a junior and as a senior.

 Professional career

 After going undrafted in the 2016 NBA draft, Moody joined Trabzonspor of the Turkish League.
 During his first pro season, Moody averaged 8.6 points and 4.1 assists per game.

 On July 19, 2017, Moody joined Rethymno Cretan Kings of the Greek Basket League.
 On February 3, 2018, Moody scored 44 points against Koroivos, and he became the first player to score over 42 points in a Greek League game, in the last 12 years.

 Moody played for DEAC of the Hungarian league between 2019 and 2021.
-During the 2020-21 season, he averaged 14.7 points, 5.0 assists, 4.3 rebounds and 1.7 steals per game.
+During the 2020–21 season, he averaged 14.7 points, 5.0 assists, 4.3 rebounds and 1.7 steals per game.

 On December 6, 2021, Moody signed with Larisa of the Greek Basket League.
 In 28 league games, he averaged 15.5 points (shooting with 39.4% from the 3-point line), 3 rebounds, 4.5 assists and 1.7 steals, playing around 32 minutes per contest.

 On July 4, 2022, Moody signed with French club Chorale Roanne.

+On June 3, 2023, he joined Igokea of the Bosnian League, the Adriatic League and the Basketball Champions League.

+On November 20, 2024, he signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

+On June 5, 2025, he signed with Sagesse Club of the Lebanese Basketball League (LBL).

+On July 29, 2025, he signed with Pallacanestro Varese of the Lega Basket Serie A (LBA).